the strange beauty and horror of girls playing with snakes

-Artist Clare Stand explores the horror and allure of snakes, found photography and spam bots in her new book.
+Artist Clare Strand explores the terror and allure of snakes, found photography, and spam bots in her new book.

 © Clare Strand 2016 courtesy MACK

 British conceptual artist Clare Strand's body of work includes a fairground stall that offered punters the chance to win a photographic print, a book that consists entirely of photographs of tables with skirts and a totem made of Popular Mechanic magazines complete with Post-it notes marking pages that interested the artist.
-Threaded throughout her practice are elements of surrealism, playful subversion, trickery and idiosyncracy.
-Her lastest book, Girl Plays with Snake, combines found imagery of exactly that, with automatically generated words.
+Threaded throughout her practice are elements of surrealism, playful subversion, trickery, and idiosyncrasy.
+Her latest book, Girl Plays with Snake, combines found imagery of exactly that, paired with automatically generated words.
 The project started rolling when Clare's young daughter came home from school and informed her that she'd held a snake.
-The artist — who is not a fan of snakes — went through her archive of imagery she has been collecting since a teenager and found photos of snakes she was both drawn to and repulsed by.
-We spoke to Clare about the role of chance and research in her work, the power of contradictory meanings and why oddity is inherent in her art.
+The artist — who is not a fan of snakes — went through her archive of imagery she has been collecting since she was a teenager and found photos of snakes she was both drawn to and repulsed by.
+We spoke to Clare about the role of chance and research in her work, the power of contradictory meanings, and why oddity is inherent in her art.